canalplus/rx-player/doc/api/metaplaylist.md

     The last part indicates the minor version:
-    A new feature or fix have been added but its support is not needed by a client (a client written for the `0.1` version can be used even for the `0.99` version).
+    A new feature or fix have been added but its support is not needed by a client (a client written for the `1.0` version can be used even for the `1.99` version).

+    Please note that there is an exception for `0.x` versions, where each minor versions could have a breaking change (as it is in that case considered an experimental format).

-  - isLive (`boolean`): If `true`, the MetaPlaylist file is not finished, and might need to be updated.
-If `false`, the MetaPlaylist could still need to be updated but its current content indicates a finished content:
+  - dynamic (`boolean`|`undefined`): If `true`, the MetaPlaylist file is not finished, and might need to be updated.
+If `false`, the MetaPlaylist could still need to be updated but its current content indicates a finished
-    A player should end when the end of the last content has been reached.
+    content: A player should end when the end of the last content has been reached.

+    By default, it is considered as not dynamic (so `false`).

-  - pollInterval (`number`): This property is not required.
+  - pollInterval (`number`|`undefined`): This property is not required.

     If not set or set to a negative number, you do not need to refresh the MetaPlaylist file.

     If set to a positive number, this is the maximum interval in milliseconds the MetaPlaylist file should be fetched from the server.